plaplant/nuDustC/README.md

 # Common Pitfalls
 If the compiler cannot find required packages or libraries, make sure LD_LIBRARY_PATH is up to date and points to the location of each package or library.

-Ensure the configuration file points to the location of each input file and contains the needed parameters for the calculation path.
+Ensure the configuration file points to the accessible location of each input file and contains the necessary parameters for the calculation path.

 Boost Math errors: Some older versions of Boost might not work the Gauss Kronrod Quadrature.
 We haven't checked any builds older than 1.78.0.
 If you get math errors, try updating Boost.